 Under an assumption of no policy change the Ageing Report scenario suggests that public expenditure as share of GDP would rise from 1.3% to 4.1% (EU-27: 1.6%-3.1%) by 2070.
 The impact of a progressive shift from the informal to the formal sector of care in Luxembourg would entail an estimated increase by 271% in the share of GDP devoted to public expenditure on long-term care (128% on average for the EU27).

 Luxembourg was one of the pioneering European countries in the development of an explicit pillar of long-term care (LTC) insurance.
-It was indeed created in 1999 and was adapted in 2005 and 2017.
-The system sought to bridge the growing benefit gap for long-term care services, which until its creation had been granted by health, work accident and invalidity insurances; otherwise people had to rely largely on their own resources to finance their needs for care at home or in an institution.
+It was indeed created in 1999 and was adapted in 2005,2017 and 2018.
+The goal of the insurance is to provide compensation for the expenses generated through third-party assistance to perform daily living activities.
+This applies not only to the needs of older people, but also to the needs of people with disabilities.
+The system sought to bridge the growing benefit gap for long-term care services, which until its creation had been granted by health, work accident and invalidity insurances; otherwise, people had to rely largely on their own resources to finance their needs for care at home or in an institution.
 Its most recent iteration is applied since January 2018, even though the main principles of the original model have subsisted – giving priority to home care over residential care, and prioritising in-kind services over cash benefits.
 The principle of multidisciplinary assessment of dependency has also been maintained and is now integrated in the form of a new dependency scale consisting of 15 levels, plus an additional level 0 in the home care setting.
 Four principles continue to guide the system:

 - Priority for rehabilitation measures over long-term care